isuke01/wp-composer-collaborate/README.md

 * Check if `.gitignore` fits your needs
 * If you wish change directories however you want.
 It can set it inside `wp-config.php` then `composer.json` and `index.php` for system directory
 * Create file your `.env`.  you can find example `.env-example`
-* Add all plugins, themes etc you want into `composer.json` file
+* Add all plugins, themes etc you want into `composer.json` file you can check for those [WordPress Packagist](https://wpackagist.org/)
 * You can use `Advenced custom fields PRO` by adding your LICENSE key into .env file.
 * Create as part of your project repo.